 How can you protect your cargo from the Khapra Beetle?

-Not only can the Khapra Beetle contaminate your cargo and potentially ruin your goods, an interception and subsequent investigation by the Department may lead to the necessity to shut down your business operations while your premises are treated.
+Not only can the Khapra Beetle contaminate your cargo and potentially ruin your goods, but an interception and subsequent investigation by the Department may also lead to the necessity to shut down your business operations while your premises are treated.

 There are a number of measures you can take to protect your cargo from a potential infestation.
 This includes: